italovalcy/ndvr/README.md

-NRDV
+NDVR
 ====

-NRDV (Named-data Routing via Distance Vector) is routing protocol for NDN.
+NDVR (NDN Distance Vector Routing) is routing protocol for NDN.
 More details soon.

 Building
 ========